fcrozatier/choco-ui/src/docs/blocks/cancellable/+cancellable.md

 1. **Cancellability**
    - The pointer click can be cancelled by dragging outside the element or pressing <kbd>Escape</kbd> while holding the pointer down
    - Keyboard clicks can be cancelled by pressing <kbd>Escape</kbd> while holding <kbd>Space</kbd> or <kbd>Enter</kbd>
-   - On mobile, dragging outside the element or tapping outside it with another finger cancels the click, without scrolling or reloading the page and without opening the context menu.
+   - On mobile, dragging outside the element or tapping outside it with another finger cancels the click, without scrolling or reloading the page and without opening the context menu or selecting the text.
 The final `data-hover` state is only set if the interaction happened, not if the click was cancelled.
 2. **Active State Restoration** <br>
  The `data-active` state turns off when the pointer is dragged outside the element and turns back on if the pointer re-enters the target area while holding the click